SynchronetBBS/sbbs/xtrn/gttrivia/readme.txt

                                   The background service will remove player
 								  scores older than this number of days.

+scoresMsgSubBoardsForReading      This can be used to specify a comma-separated
+                                  list of internal sub-board codes for the game to read user scores from, for client BBSes that post their game scores there.
+See section 5 (Optional: Configuring your BBS to host player scores) for information on adding an event in SCFG to periodically read scores from the sub-board(s) if you want to host game scores on your BBS.
+By default, the game is set up to post scores to Digital Distortion, so you may choose to view the scores there or host scores yourself.

 5. Optional: Configuring your BBS to host player scores
 =======================================================